charmplusplus/charm/doc/projections/manual.rst

    explicitly load a new dataset.
 It brings up a dialog box that allows you to select the location of the dataset you wish to study.
 Navigate to the directory containing your data and select the .sts file.
-Click on ‘Open’.
+Click on "Open".
 If you have selected a valid file, Projections will load in some preliminary data from the files and then activate the rest of the options under the menu item **Tools**. *Close current data* currently works the same way as *Close all data*.
 They unload all